msaroufim/mynotes/bayesian.md

 * Did question make sense
 * Is answer sensitive to changes in assumption

+How to compute posterior
+1. Analytical approach (often impossible)
+2. Grid approximation (intensive)
+3. Quadratic optimization (limited)
+4. Markov chain MOnte Carlo

+Confidence interval is a bad name it shuld be compatibility interval

 # Deep Bayesian Learning

 ## The Case for Bayesian Deep Learning